AdobeDocs/campaign-standard.it-IT/help/channels/using/creating-an-email.md

    >
    >Per poter salvare l'e-mail, occorre innanzitutto apportare alcune modifiche al contenuto.
 If you click **[!UICONTROL Cancel]** at this point, you will not complete the wizard and your email will not be created.

    Viene quindi visualizzato il dashboard e-mail.
-For more on this, see [Approving messages](../../sending/using/preparing-the-send.md).
+It allows you to check your message and [prepare the send](../../sending/using/preparing-the-send.md).

+   The **[!UICONTROL Edit properties]** button in the upper-right corner allows you to edit the properties of the email.
+Potete, ad esempio, configurare l'e-mail in modo che la sua etichetta venga calcolata al momento della preparazione della distribuzione.
+Available parameters are listed in [this section](../../administration/using/configuring-email-channel.md#list-of-email-properties).

    ![](assets/delivery_dashboard_2.png)